NATO pivots to highlight Chinese 'challenges' for 1st time

 “China is substantially building up its military forces, including nuclear weapons, bullying its neighbors, threatening Taiwan ... monitoring and controlling its own citizens through advanced technology, and spreading Russian lies and disinformation,” Secretary-General Jens Stoltenberg said after presenting NATO’s ten-year Strategic Concept.

 The strategic document directed its harshest language at Russia, but the mere mention of China was significant; the 2010 document did not discuss China.
-The official turn by NATO puts the world’s largest military alliance based on the United States armed forces on guard against a country with the world’s second-largest economy and rapidly growing military, both in numbers and in top-notch technology.
+The official turn by NATO puts the world’s largest military alliance based on the United States armed forces on guard against China, which has the world's second-largest economy and a rapidly growing military, both in numbers and in top-notch technology.

 “One of the things that (China’s) doing is seeking to undermine the rules-based international order that we adhere to, that we believe in, that we helped build,” said U.S. Secretary of State Antony Blinken.
 “And if China’s challenging it in one way or another, we will stand up to that.”